ppy/osu-wiki/wiki/Ranking_Criteria/osu!/en.md

 #### Guidelines

 - **Objects 1/4 of a beat apart or less should not overlap perfectly,** especially on simpler Insane difficulties.
-- **Avoid cross screen jumps and spaced streams.** These are beatmapping techniques primarily reserved for Expert level difficulties.
+- **Avoid cross screen [jumps](/wiki/Beatmaps/Patterns/Jump) and [streams](/wiki/Beatmaps/Patterns/Stream) whose circles do not overlap.** These are beatmapping techniques primarily reserved for Expert level difficulties.
 - **Slider tick hitsounds are discouraged.** If you want to use them, then make sure that their volume is balanced (i.e. notably quieter than regular hitsounds).
 A very loud slider tick, especially when only used once or twice, can be extremely jarring.
 - **Avoid fully covering slider reverse arrows with circles, slider heads, or slider tails within a 1/2 beat of the reverse arrow being reached.** This gives players enough time to recognize the reverse arrow.
 - **Avoid perfectly overlapping slider bodies within a 1/2 beat of each other.** Doing so can cause sliders to be misread as a circle due to obscuring the slider body.